bseverns/seedBox/src/juce/README.md

 - **ENGINE** – Engine dropdown, granular source slider, and the live engine knob grid.
 Knobs write straight into the focused seed (tone/density/probability/etc. depending on engine).
 Helper bullets summarize the macro mapping for the selected engine.
 - **PERF** – Tempo slider + tap-tempo button, transport latch toggle, and the home BPM/clock/focus readouts.
 Treat it as your performance desk.
 - **SWING** – Swing macro plus quantize scale/root selectors.
 Swing shares space with PERF so tempo nudging and groove sculpting can happen together.
-- **SETTINGS** – External clock and "follow external" toggles, the AudioDeviceSelector (standalone only) with device/channel picks, and a clock source readout.
+- **SETTINGS** – External clock and "follow external" toggles, the inline AudioDeviceSelector (standalone only) with device/channel picks, and a clock source readout.
+The headphone jack popup still exists for quick restart/summary, but the full picker now rides on this page so students don't have to chase a hidden menu.
 - **UTIL** – Debug meters toggle plus a panic/reset button.
 The helper text panel remains visible here so you still get a cheatsheet while debugging.

 ## Quick desktop sanity checks